manassaloi/manassaloi.github.io/_posts/2022-01-28-manager-reputation.markdown

 I was talking to a friend recently regarding his next job switch.

 [I know a lot of my threads/posts start like this.
-As a professional gyaandu and connoisseur of mental models, a lot of my time goes in helping friends think through various decisions]
+As a professional advice giver and connoisseur of mental models, a lot of my time goes in helping friends think through various decisions]

 So yeah, back to the story.